-hievement of Criteria r Remaining Drayage Truck Platforms for Ren Infrastructure Criteria / Parameter Battery- NZE NG lectric ICE / Parameter Refueling/recharging can be accommodated within typical work breaks, lunches, other downtime compatible with trucking company schedules and operational needs.
-Dwell Time at Station Fleets have existing onsite access to fueling infrastructure, or can be fueled/charged conveniently and affordably off site, at public or private stations.
+rastructure Criteria / Parameter Base Considerations for Assessing Infrastructure Availability Achievement of Criteria for Remaining Drayage Truck Platforms / Parameter ZE Battery- Electric NZE NG ICE ell Time at Station Refueling/recharging can be accommodated within typical work breaks, lunches, other downtime compatible with trucking company schedules and operational needs. ation Location and Footprint Fleets have existing onsite access to fueling infrastructure, or can be fueled/charged conveniently and affordably off site, at public or private stations.
 New infrastructure can be installed without extensive redesign, reconfiguration or operational disruptions and there is sufficient electrical or natural gas capacity at the site.
-Station Location and Footprint Infrastructure can be constructed at a pace consistent with fleet adoption and able to meet fleet fueling/charging requirements by the end of the assessment period.
-Infrastructure Buildout A sufficient body of codes and standards exist from appropriate organizations that enables safe and effective refueling/recharging.
-The refueling/recharging station technology has already been installed at other trucking companies in the U.S., with sufficient time to assess performance and safety.
-Existence of / Compatibility with Standards tructure Availability (2018) Legend: Infras 0 hieved Achievement Fully Achieve Little/No ninary OEM survey responses, OEM product information, various government source
+Infrastructure can be constructed at a pace consistent with fleet adoption and able to meet fleet fueling/charging requirements by the end of the assessment period. ompatibility with patibility with enables safe and effective refueling/recharging.
+The refueling/recharging station technology has already been installed at other trucking companies in the U.S. with Legend: Infrasti ructure Availability (2018) 0 Little/No A chievement Fu ully Achieved nary OEM survey responses, OEM product information, various governme l Tet